pilotmoon/popclipweb/site/guide/actions.md

 The Search action opens a web search for the selected text.
 The default search engine is Google, but you can change this in the actions's settings.

+**Availability:**

+- Always available, subject to a maximum length limit.

 **Modifiers:**

 - Hold down the **Shift (⇧)** key to copy the search URL instead of opening it.